canada-ca/OS-Advisory_Conseil-SO/en/Resources/open-first-day-agenda.md

 - Training room: Medium size training room hosting up to 40, possibly 60 people
 - Boardroom: Medium size meeting room hosting up to 24, possibly 30 people
 - Rooms A & B: Two 6 people meeting rooms for small meetings and logistics team
+- Open area for Kiosks

+### Available Services

+- A cafe is available on site for snacks and lunch
+- One of the small boardroom will be reserved for side discussions on demand

 ## Schedule